| | | |

 To follow the pattern more easily, circle or highlight all numbers pertaining to your size before beginning.

-• The cardigan is worked in 5 pieces: Back, 2 Fronts, and 2 Sleeves.
+• The cardigan is worked in 5 separate pieces: Back, 2 Fronts, and 2 Sleeves.

 • Each piece is worked in the seersucker stitch from the lower edge upwards, beginning with a ribbed lower band.